plamarque/sphinx-poc/docs/TaskManagement/Manage-view.rst

    |image10|

-       **Note**
+.. note:: -  All tasks assigned to the deleted status are affected to the

-       -  All tasks assigned to the deleted status are affected to the previous status (the column on the left in the Board view).
+			previous status (the column on the left in the Board view).
 		  -  If the status is the first of the list (the first column in the Board view), the tasks will be assigned to the next status (the next column on the right in the Board view).
 		  -  The last status cannot be deleted.

 .. |image0| image:: images/taskmanagement/list_view.png
 .. |image1| image:: images/taskmanagement/mark_completed.png